scriptex/scss-goodies/README.md

 ### Full bleed

-This is a mixin for fullwidth elements.
+This is a mixin for full-width elements.
 If you want an element to fit the screen width, use this mixin.

 To import only this mixin, use